 This course consists of pretty much the entire Bronze syllabus.
 We have put it together in the form of a routine.
 While we normally don't like routines for teaching (since people usually lose track of how individual figures are linked together), it works in this dance because so many of the figures begin with the same action, the Simple Twinkle.

 Throughout the video, we cover common issues that we see in teaching and in watching social dancers, providing useful insights to help you dance a more technically accurate and enjoyable Waltz, yet without the burden of too much technique.
+This program is available to all Delta Dance members.

 This is a comprehensive course that totals about 90 minutes in length.
 We've broken it down into multiple videos to make it easy to digest and to find the individual figures that you'll want to learn.
 If you are brand new to Waltz, please go through our Beginner Waltz video first to understand the basic step patterns and technique of the Waltz.